Top-Rated Estate Planning Lawyer Serving Clients in Celina, Collin County, Denton County, Grayson County and Throughout North Texas

 How Estate Planning Attorney Eddie Cawlfield Can Help

-An entrepreneur and co-founder of a successful healthcare staffing company, Eddie Cawlfield brings a diverse, well-rounded perspective to his clients.
+As an entrepreneur and co-founder of a successful healthcare staffing company, Eddie Cawlfield brings a diverse, well-rounded perspective to his clients.
 Fluent in Spanish and a Member of the Estate Planning Committee of the Collin County Bar Association, Mr. Cawfield has deep experience advising clients across a wide range of estate planning matters.
 When you reach out to our law firm, you will get a Texas estate planning attorney who will:

 - Listen to your story, understand your objectives, and answer your questions;